What Inspires Me as an Abstract Artist

 Conclusion

 While creative blocks can be discouraging, they are a natural part of any creative pursuit.
 The key is to not get dismayed and instead try different techniques to overcome the blockage.
-Going for a walk, freewriting, and taking a break are three methods I use to stimulate my mind and get the creative flow going again.
+Going for a walk and taking a break are two methods I use to stimulate my mind and get the creative flow going again.
 With patience and persistence, you can overcome any creative block.